Accreditation and governance

 Course Advisory Committees

-A Course Advisory Committee is also being established for the Master of Arts Photography course.
+A Course Advisory Committee is in the process of being established for the Master of Arts Photography course.

 Vocational Education & Training (VET)